AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Text logs/Collect logs in delimiter mode.md

 # Collect logs in delimiter mode

 Log Service allows you to collect logs in delimiter mode.
-After logs are collected, you can transform and ship logs, and perform multidimensional log analysis.
-This topic describes how to configure Logtail in delimiter mode in the Log Service console to collect logs.
+After logs are collected, you can transform and ship the logs, and perform multidimensional log analysis.
+This topic describes how to create a Logtail configuration file to collect logs in delimiter mode by using the Log Service console.

 -   A project and a Logstore are created.
 For more information, see [Create a project](/intl.en-US/Data Collection/Preparation/Manage a project.md) and [Create a Logstore](/intl.en-US/Data Collection/Preparation/Manage a Logstore.md).
 -   Ports 80 and 443 of the server from which you want to collect logs are enabled.